Air cooler hygiene with UVC

 To scientifically validate the effectiveness of UV-based air disinfection in an air cooler, the Fraunhofer Institute for Process Engineering and Packaging conducted a series of tests in cooperation with the heat exchanger manufacturer thermofin and Nuvonic.

-UV-C radiation is a highly effective tool for combating harmful bacteria, pathogenic germs, yeasts and mould spores.
-Up to 99.9 % of microorganisms can be efficiently deactivated, making UV-C suitable as a disinfection technology for use in any area of the food industry.
-The targeted use of the technology can minimize the risk of contamination and increase the standard of hygiene even in the most demanding areas of the food processing industry such as production rooms, cold storage, warehouses, and high-risk packaging areas.
+UV-C radiation is a highly effective tool for combating harmful bacteria, pathogenic germs, yeasts, and mold spores.
+UV-C can efficiently deactivate up to 99.9% of microorganisms, making it a suitable disinfection technology for any area of the food industry.
+The targeted use of the technology can minimize the risk of contamination and increase the standard of hygiene even in the most demanding areas of the food processing industry, such as production rooms, cold storage, warehouses, and high-risk packaging areas.

 Economic advantages of UV-C hygiene